ppy/osu-wiki/wiki/Contests/KPMC/1/en.md

 - Submissions must be made for the osu!mania game mode only.
 - Submissions must be between 4K and 7K.
 - Submissions can follow an open song choice, as long as the song is Korean language and Pop genre.
-- Submissions must adhere to the [Ranking criteria](/wiki/Ranking_criteria).
+- Submissions must adhere to the [ranking criteria](/wiki/Ranking_criteria).
 - Submissions must be one single beatmap with a difficulty of Hard or higher.
 - Submissions should be rankable with one difficulty, otherwise it will deduct from the Rankability score.
 - Submissions must include a custom hitnormal file.
 - Collaboration work is not allowed for this contest.
 Submissions must be made individually.
-- Submissions must include a background that complies with [Visual content considerations](/wiki/Rules/Visual_content_considerations).
+- Submissions must include a background that complies with [visual content considerations](/wiki/Rules/Visual_content_considerations).
 - Videos, skins, and storyboards are not allowed.
 - Submitting your map to the BSS before the results announcement is not allowed and will result in disqualification.